Texas Assault Family Violence

 Assault family violence - also known simply as domestic violence - is considered a public epidemic that affects families of different ethnic origins, classes, and races.
 Assault family violence can be a pattern of coercive or assault behaviors which include threats, intimidation, deprivation, stalking, social isolation, sexual assault, psychological abuse, and physical injury.

 It is important that you know what constitutes assault family violence.
 It is NOT due to heredity, sickness, anger or stress, drug or alcohol abuse, and the victim’s behavior.
-In the U.S., this is one of the major problems faced by society.
+In the US, this is one of the major problems faced by society.
 This violence is quite significant both to the witnesses and the direct victims.
 It also encompasses elder abuse and child abuse.

 Dealing with Domestic Violence Charges